wireapp/wire-server/docs/src/understand/single-sign-on/trouble-shooting.md

 currently supported out of the box.

-If you don't have this option, i.e. you need to serve two teams with an IdP that has only one entityId, please keep reading and/or contact customer support.
+If you don't have this option, i.e. you need to serve two teams with an IdP that has only one entity ID, please keep reading and/or contact customer support.

 ### The long answer